Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Types of Qualifying Productions

-Not every performance qualifies for TTR.
+Unfortunately, not every performance qualifies for TTR.
 The production must meet specific criteria to be eligible:

 • The production is a play, opera, musical or other dramatic piece that tells a story, or a ballet.